Real property: Development

-Supply of Urban Land
+Supply of urban land

-Although the amount of land in terms of the surface area is fixed, the supply of urban land is often not limited due to the nature of how urban land is supplied.
-By bidding land away from non-urban uses of land, such as farmland, will increase urban land supply.
-Urban land value is expected to exceed that of agricultural land value in the long run, therefore, creating the incentive to convert non-urban land to urban land.
+Although the overall amount of land (in terms of its surface area) is fixed, the supply of specifically urban land may vary.
+Sometimes urban land is created from previously agricultural land.
+Usually urban land is more valuable than agricultural land; this creates the incentive to convert non-urban land to urban land.
 The value of the land is directly associated with its use.
 Zoning regulations regarding multi-story development are modified to intensify the use of cities, instead of occupying more physical space.

 Identification of real property

 To be of any value, a claim to any property must be accompanied by a verifiable and legal property description.
 Such a description usually makes use of natural or man-made boundaries such as seacoasts, rivers, streams, the crests of ridges, lakeshores, highways, roads, and railroad tracks or purpose-built markers such as cairns, surveyor's posts, iron pins or pipes, concrete monuments, fences, official government surveying marks (such as ones affixed by the National Geodetic Survey), and so forth.
 In many cases, a description refers to one or more lots on a plat, a map of property boundaries kept in public records.

-These legal descriptions are usually described in two different ways – metes & bounds, and lot & block.
+These legal descriptions are usually described in two different ways – metes and bounds, and lot and block.
 A third way is the Public Land Survey System, as used in the United States.